Skip to main content

 export DISABLE_OPENCOLLECTIVE=true

-• POSTGRES_URL - if you add Postgres service to the host
+• POSTGRES_URL - if you add Postgres service to the host (also POSTGRES_DOCKER_URL for accessing datavbase inside docker compose apps)

-• REDIS_URL - if you add Redis service to the host
+• REDIS_URL - if you add Redis service to the host (and REDIS_DOCKER_URL if you have docker configured)

 • MONGODB_URL - If you add MongoDB service to the host